Clement Freud: Child sexual abuse allegations

 On 15 June 2016, allegations were made in an ITV documentary, Exposure: Abused and Betrayed – A Life Sentence, that Freud had engaged in child sexual abuse between the 1940s and the 1970s.
-Two women, who did not know each other, spoke publicly for the first time to claim Freud had preyed upon them when they were still children and into young adulthood.
+Two women, who did not know each other, spoke publicly for the first time to claim Freud had preyed upon them when they were children and into their young adulthood.
 Sylvia Woosley contacted the ITV News team – the same team that exposed Jimmy Savile – and told them she had been abused for many years by Freud, from the age of 10 in the 1950s to when she left his home aged 19.
 The second woman, who remained anonymous, said that Freud had groomed her from the age of 11 in 1971, abused her at 14, and violently raped her at 18, by which time Freud had become a Liberal MP.
 On the day of the documentary broadcast, Freud's widow, Jill Freud, issued an apology to both women.
 She accepted the claims and issued a statement of sympathy for his victims, saying: "I sincerely hope they will now have some peace."

 A third woman, Vicky Hayes, alleged that she was assaulted and raped by Freud when she was aged 17.
 Hayes said Freud had no right to his reputation as a "pillar of society" and ought to be posthumously stripped of his knighthood.
 It also emerged that Operation Yewtree had been passed Freud's name in 2012 when two alleged victims made accusations to the National Society for the Prevention of Cruelty to Children (NSPCC).

-Allegations were also made of predatory behaviour towards female students during Freud's time as Rector of the University of Dundee in the 1970s.
+Allegations were also made of predatory behaviour by Freud towards female students during his time as Rector of the University of Dundee in the 1970s.
 Craig Murray, a former British ambassador, who was a student at Dundee University in the late 1970s, described an incident when Freud asked the president of the students' union to pimp for him and select a woman to entertain him.

+Honours

+Freud was created a Knight Bachelor in the 1988 New Year Honours.